princess-wawa/femboy-downloader/README.md

 # femboy downloader

-an image downloader for the [nyarch linux](github.com/NyarchLinux/NyarchLinux) distro based on my own [wallpaper downloader](github.com/princess-wawa/wallpaper-downloader)
+an image downloader for the [nyarch linux](github.com/NyarchLinux/NyarchLinux) distro based on my own [wallpaper downloader](github.com/princess-wawa/wallpaper-downloader) (but with reddit instead of regular apis)